 Tired of making a healthy salad only to ruin it with a salty dressing?
 You’re not alone.

 Most store-bought dressings are loaded with sodium (even the ones that sound healthy).

-If you’re managing kidney disease, high blood pressure, or just trying to cut back on salt, finding the right dressing can feel frustrating.
-But it doesn’t have to be.
+If you’re managing kidney disease or high blood pressure, or just trying to cut back on salt, finding the right

 In this guide, you’ll get simple homemade recipes, the best low-salt salad dressing brands you can trust, and expert tips to keep your meals full of flavor (not sodium).